Generating modular lattices of up to 30 elements: Algorithm for semimodular and modular lattices

 Again, the basic method described above is in principle sufficient to generate the lower semimodular lattices, but a lot of work can be avoided by an early cutoff that we will call the \emph{pair budget}.
 We begin with an introductory example.
 Consider the situation in Fig.~\ref{fig:pairbudget}, where $L_1$ contains $10$ elements, and on $L_2$ so far two elements have been created, both with up-degree~3.
 Suppose further that we are listing lattices of at most $25$ elements.
 On $L_1$ there are $\binom{10}{2}=45$ unordered pairs of distinct elements.
 For each such pair $a,b$, because $1 \succ a,b$, then for lower semimodularity there must exist $d \in L_2$ such that $a,b \succ d$.
 Six pairs are already taken care of by the elements labeled 12 and 13, so $45-6=39$ pairs are still wanting.
 But recall that new elements are added in order of decreasing up-degree.
 Thus any remaining element to be introduced on $L_2$ will have up-degree of either~3 (in which case it is covered by three pairs on $L_1$), or~2 (covered by one pair), or~1 (covered by no pairs).
 Since at most $25-14=11$ more elements can be added on $L_2$, they will take care of at most $11 \times 3 = 33$ pairs on $L_1$.
 Clearly it is not possible to extend this lattice into a lower semimodular one within the budget of $25$ elements, and this branch of the search can be cut off immediately.

 In general the pair budget cutoff works as follows.
-When beginning level $L_k$, we first count the pairs $a,b \in L_{k-1}$ such that there exists $c \succ a,b$.
+When beginning level $L_k$, we first count the distinct pairs $a,b \in L_{k-1}$ such that there exists $c \succ a,b$.
 This is the number of pairs that needs to be ``taken care of''.
 Then, whenever a new element of up-degree $r$ is created on $L_k$, we observe that it is covered by $\binom{r}{2}$ pairs on $L_{k-1}$.
-Any remaining element on $L_2$ will have up-degree of $r$ or smaller, and is thus covered by at most $\binom{r}{2}$ pairs.
+Any remaining element on $L_k$ will have up-degree of $r$ or smaller, and is thus covered by at most $\binom{r}{2}$ pairs.
 If, considering the maximum allowed size of a lattice, the remaining elements cannot take care of enough pairs, this branch is cut off.

+The savings from the pair budget cutoff can be quite large.
+Consider again the situation in Fig.~\ref{fig:pairbudget}.
+If the search were not cut off, it would be possible to create daughter lattices where each of the remaining $11$ elements chooses one of the remaining $39$ pairs as its upper cover, producing $\binom{39}{11} \approx 1.68 \times 10^{9}$ daughters.
+More daughters would be created including elements of up-degrees 3 and~1.
+The actual number of daughters visited would be somewhat smaller due to isomorphism.
+But from the simple counting argument we already know that \emph{none} of these daughters can be lower semimodular.
+Empirically, the total running time for generating modular vi-lattices of 21 elements is cut more than $40$-fold just by the pair budget cutoff, and the effect grows with increasing lattice size.

 An alternative way of generating semimodular lattices is to generate lower semimodular lattices and then take their duals.
-With the pair budget method, this turned out to be much faster than generating semimodular lattices directly, so this was the method we applied for counting semimodular lattices up to size~$25$.
+With the pair budget method, this turned out to be much faster than generating semimodular lattices directly, so this was the method we applied for counting semimodular lattices.

 In order to generate modular lattices, we simply use the algorithm with both conditions (semimodularity and lower semimodularity).